• Skip to primary navigation

 “He’s more bodybuilder than man… twisted and evil.”

-In honor of Star Wars Day, we are republishing our editorial piece of the body behind the Darth Vader suit.
+In honor of Star Wars Day, we are updating and republishing our editorial piece of the body behind the Darth Vader suit.
 David Prowse was a former bodybuilder who brought a small connection between the world of bodybuilding and the world of Star Wars.
 Original story follows below.

 View this post on Instagram